Why Choose Cedars-Sinai Marina del Rey Hospital for Angina Treatment?

-The well-trained cardiologists at Marina Del Rey Hospital will promptly evaluate your symptoms and provide the most appropriate, individualized treatment approach.
+The well-trained cardiologists at Cedars-Sinai Marina del Rey Hospital will promptly evaluate your symptoms and provide the most appropriate, individualized treatment approach.
 Our highly skilled heart surgeons can perform complex interventions to treat coronary artery disease, the underlying cause of angina.
 Additionally, our specialists can guide you towards the most effective lifestyle changes and medication, which are essential in the prevention of plaque buildup in the coronary arteries.

-Angina is a symptom of an underlying heart disease.
+Angina is a symptom of underlying heart disease.
 The most common condition associated with angina is coronary artery disease (CAD).
 Angina is generally described as a squeezing type of pain or discomfort in the chest area.
 The pain may also radiate into the shoulders, arms, jaw, and neck.
 Angina occurs when a region of the heart muscle does not receive sufficient amounts of oxygenated blood.
 This can also lead to a heart attack.

-CAD is a heart disease which typically occurs in adults when a wax-like substance known as plaque accumulates on the inner walls of the coronary arteries.
+CAD is a heart disease that typically occurs in adults when a wax-like substance known as plaque accumulates on the inner walls of the coronary arteries.
 The plaque deposits lead to the narrowing and stiffening of the arteries, as well as to the reduction of blood flow to the heart.

 Angina may also appear as a symptom of coronary microvascular disease, a heart condition that affects the smallest coronary arteries, but not the blood flow.